huguyuehuhu/HCN-pytorch/README.md

 ## Reference
 [1] Chao Li, Qiaoyong Zhong, Di Xie, Shiliang Pu.
 Co-occurrence Feature Learning from Skeleton Data for Action Recognition and Detection with Hierarchical Aggregation.
 IJCAI 2018.

-[2] [yysijie/st-gcn](https://github.com/yysijie/st-gcn): referred for some code for dataset processing.
+[2] [yysijie/st-gcn](https://github.com/yysijie/st-gcn): referred for some code of dataset processing.

 ## Contact
 For any question, feel free to contact ``` huguyuehuhu@gmail.com ```.